Music, Nations, Empires: Culture and Politics in Vienna & Prague

 This program also fulfills KU Core Goal 4.2 as an experience for all undergraduate students.

-In Vienna and Prague, students will be housed in double occupancy rooms at centrally located hotels.
+Students will be housed in double or triple occupancy rooms at centrally located hotels.
 The stay includes free WiFi and breakfast each day, plus a welcome dinner buffet on the day of arrival.

 Multiple group meals are included in the cost of the program.
 In addition, students will receive public transportation tickets for both Vienna and Prague to easily get around the cities.